-Maya, our cat, loves to hide.
-This photograph shows her hiding under an old blanket, her favorite hiding place.
-When I visited my little niece and nephew in Germany this year their favorite game was hide-and-seek.
-For some reason the oldest of children’s games is still very popular.
-While playing games and hiding out is fun, a hiding God is an entirely different matter.
-Have you ever been in a situation where you were wondering: “Where on earth is God?”
+When I visited my little niece and nephew in Germany a few years ago their favorite game was playing hide-and-seek.
+For some reason the oldest of children’s games is still quite popular.
+While playing games and hiding out is fun, a hiding God is not.
+Have you ever felt stuck in a situation wondering: “Where on earth is God?!”
 Welcome to the club of God-seekers!

 We know the feeling of helplessness creeping in when nothing seems to work – especially after praying (sometimes viewed as the last resort).
 Frustrated, the psalmist here prays (Psalm 10:1):

 “God, are you avoiding me?
 Where are you when I need you?” *Bible Version: The Message

 We have to come to terms with the fact that not everything about our mysterious God is explainable. – And I believe that this is a good thing, even though it is perplexing us at times.
 We need to remember that God was here first; He preceded His creation; and since He has lived forever, His experience is simply beyond us.
 Bearing this in mind, can we appreciate His complexity?

 Speaking of complexity, even human beings are hard to predict, although we are often tempted to do just that.
 We see certain behavior patterns, and then we jump to conclusions.
 If we seriously expect people to always behave the same way we will be quickly disappointed.
 People are known to be a wildcard.
 The 1993 American fantasy comedy film “Groundhog Day” plays off of that notion.
 In an effort to create a perfect date for a special lady, one of the main characters in the movie tries to win the girl’s favor by memorizing all her likes and dislikes.
 Spoiler alert (if you haven’t watched this movie yet): it ain’t working!

 If we cannot predict people much less can we predict the Lord.